-This policy sets out the broad principles to be applied by and to all Tasmanian State Service officers and employees in relation to the offer, acceptance or refusal of a gift, benefit or hospitality.
+This Policy adopts the whole-of-government policy which sets out the broad principles to be applied by and to all Tasmanian State Service officers and employees in relation to the offer, acceptance or refusal of a gift, benefit or hospitality.

-The Tasmanian community expects high standards of integrity, impartiality, transparency and the responsible use of resources from all state service officers and employees.
-State service officers and employees are expected to be honest and transparent in their dealings, make unbiased decisions and provide unbiased advice, avoid real and perceived conflicts of interest and earn and maintain public trust.
-The acceptance of gifts, benefits or hospitality by a state service officer or employee may lead to a conflict of interest between an employee or officer's personal interests and public duty, and may call into question a decision that is made, a contract that is awarded, or advice that is given by the employee or the agency.
+The Tasmanian community expects high standards of integrity, impartiality, transparency and the responsible use of resources from all Tasmanian State Service (TSS) officers and employees.
+TSS officers and employees are expected to be honest and transparent in their dealings, make unbiased decisions and provide unbiased advice, avoid real and perceived conflicts of interest and earn and maintain public trust.
+The acceptance of gifts, benefits or hospitality by a TSS officer or employee may lead to a conflict of interest between an employee's or officer's personal interests and public duty, and may call into question a decision that is made, a contract that is awarded, or advice that is given by the employee or the agency.